TypeScript 4.0

 /** @deprecated */ Support

 TypeScript’s editing support now recognizes when a declaration has been marked with a /** @deprecated */ JSDoc comment.
 That information is surfaced in completion lists and as a suggestion diagnostic that editors can handle specially.
-In an editor like VS Code, deprecated values are typically displayed a strike-though style like this.
+In an editor like VS Code, deprecated values are typically displayed in a strike-though style like this.

 Some examples of deprecated declarations with strikethrough text in the editor